 The most common side effects reported are dry mouth, loss of appetite, insomnia, headache, weight loss and nausea.

-Development History and FDA Approval Process for Adzenys XR-ODT
+Development Timeline for Adzenys XR-ODT

 |Jan 27, 2016||Neos Therapeutics Announces FDA Approval of Adzenys XR-ODT (Amphetamine Extended-Release Orally Disintegrating Tablet) for ADHD|